fungos34/RS232_communication_tutorial/README.txt

           This mimics the data cable between the virtual device and your script during testing and during communication trials.
 3. Run the virtual_bkp.py file in a separate terminal window.
           You are now able to communicate over port 'COM4' with 'COM14' as if they where real connected ports.
-          The virtual device listens to COM14 and responds according to
+          The virtual device listens to COM14 and responds according to a real devices documentation.
           Debug: If your device has already ports 'COM4' or 'COM14' choose other ports.
           You have to change the called port within your script rs232_communication.py too.
           Also the virtual device is trying to open 'COM14', change this part of the script virtual_bkp.py too if necessary.